Ultimate Guide To Discovering Why A Cat Is Peeing Outside The Litter Box And Retraining Your Cat To Use The Litter Box

 - 15 Do You Have Multiple Levels Of Your Home?

-- 18 Step Four: Retrain Your Cat To Use The Litter Box.
+- 19 Step 4: Retrain Your Cat To Use The Litter Box.
 Listed Below Are The EXACT Steps I Used To Retrain Dukey To Use The Litter Box And Stop Peeing On Everything In The House.

 If you need to help your cat use the litter box again and stop peeing in other areas of the house keep reading!

-Step One: A trip to The Vet Is In Order.
+Step 1: A trip to The Vet Is In Order

 If your cat suddenly stops using the litter box and starts using another area of your house, you should take your cat to the vet.
 Often if a cat is in pain when they urinate or defecate, they will associate that pain with the litter box.
 They stop using the litter box because every time they do it hurts.
 They are actually attempting to proactively solve their problem and take care of themselves.